hellcatz/verusProxy/README.md

     cd verusProxy
     npm install

-# Custom Pool
+# Configure

-Modify the stratumPort for listening and pool connection parameters.
+Note, stratum port can not be the same as pool port.

     "stratumPort": 8000,
     "pool" : {